Coderdotnew/intro_web_apps_dgm/01_class/03_ruby_math/README.md

 # ruby_math
 I hope you are starting to feel *slightly* more comfortable with Ruby than you did when you started.
-If not, that's okay because this section of class is all about MATHS!
+If not, that's okay because this section of class is all about MATH!

 ![1](http://i.imgur.com/Jg7KtOw.gif)